kevinbazira/algori-360-video/README.md

 # Features

 * No Flash Needed
-* Compatible with Modern Browsers like Chrome, Firefox, IE8, IE9, Edge and Safari.
+* Compatible with Modern Browsers like Chrome, Firefox, Edge and Safari.
 * Supports VR (Virtual Reality) headsets such as Vive, Rift, Windows Mixed Reality, Daydream, GearVR and Cardboard.
 * Supports MP4.
 * Supports both mouse and touch.
+* Has Play/Pause button to play and pause video.
 * You can zoom into the video using touch.
 * Only one 360° video can be loaded on a single page.